ppy/osu-wiki/news/2026/2026-01-25-osumania-7k-world-cup-2026-round-of-32-recap.md

 - Two Canadian heroes, ::{ flag=CA }:: [Sawdust Inhaler](https://osu.ppy.sh/users/18236316) and ::{ flag=CA }:: [UmmmMrMoo](https://osu.ppy.sh/users/15314355), showed us that skill ceilings are only skill suggestions by top scoring [C.miler vs Juka_Box - ABYSSAL // COSMOS](https://osu.ppy.sh/beatmapsets/2491945#mania/5475152) (EX1) and [Qutabire - Stone pavement and Signposts](https://osu.ppy.sh/beatmapsets/2491958#mania/5475187) (EX2) respectively.
 - Everyone was in awe of Thailand's returning veteran, ::{ flag=TH }:: [LostCool](https://osu.ppy.sh/users/766374), who managed to top the scores on **all** three regular hybrid picks during the weekend.
 Very cool, indeed!
-- An early round recap will not be complete without highlighting the nuttiest scores on the chordjack pick, [KORDHELL x VALORANT - VYSE](https://osu.ppy.sh/beatmapsets/2491995#mania/5475288) (RC4).
-There were a whopping eleven (!!) players that hit the 999,000 score mark; but the crown went to both ::{ flag=KR }:: [Kalkai](https://osu.ppy.sh/users/10790649) and ::{ flag=JP }:: [rainlily](https://osu.ppy.sh/users/485007), who tied at 999,699.
+- An early-round recap would not be complete without highlighting the nuttiest scores on the chordjack pick, [KORDHELL x VALORANT - VYSE](https://osu.ppy.sh/beatmapsets/2491995#mania/5475288) (RC4).
+There were a whopping eleven (!!) players that hit the 999,000 score mark, but the crown went to both ::{ flag=KR }:: [Kalkai](https://osu.ppy.sh/users/10790649) and ::{ flag=JP }:: [rainlily](https://osu.ppy.sh/users/485007) who tied at 999,699.
 301 points away from perfection.

 ---